OfficeDev/O365-Windows-Start/README.md

-- You receive errors during package installation, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient" version="1.0.21"*.
+- You receive errors during package installation, for example, *Unable to find "Microsoft.Azure.ActiveDirectory.GraphClient"*.
 Make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root of your drive resolves this issue.
 We'll also work on shortening the folder names in a future update.